-Over 241,000sqm H Intensity Employme 12,050 employees

-Extension of Luas to Bu unless deviation agreed in writing by the local authority in consultation with the NTA.

-Commenced Construct for the Kilternan Link F and Priorsland overbri

-Review bus services in conjunction with the NT in light of implementat of Bus Connects Project (including for example consideration of link to Kilternan LAP dependin on demand).

-Assessment of strategi road network performa in conjunction with TII and in consultation with the NTA.
-(To be carried out agreed intervals in accordance with the Protocol agreed by TII/ DLRCC)

-Upgrade of Luas Green Line to Metro unless deviation agreed in write by the local authority in consultation with the N
+Phase 3 Over 241,000sqm High Intensity Employment (12,050 employees) Lead Agency/ Agencies for Implementation Agency/ Agencies with Primary Funding Responsibilities Other Stakeholders Extension of Luas to Bray unless deviation agreed in writing by the local authority in consultation with the NTA.
+NTA NTA - Commenced Construction for the Kilternan Link Road and Priorsland overbridge.
+DLRCC/TII DLRCC/TII NTA/TII Review bus services in conjunction with the NTA, in light of implementation of Bus Connects Project.(including for example consideration of link to Kilternan LAP depending on demand).
+NTA NTA/Bus Operators DLRCC Assessment of strategic road network performance in conjunction with TII and in consultation with the NTA.
+(To be carried out agreed intervals in accordance with the Protocol agreed by TII/NTA/DLRCC) DLRCC/TII TII/DLRCC NTA Upgrade of Luas Green Line to Metro unless deviation agreed in writing by the local authority in consultation with the NTA.
+NTA NTA -